The New York Book Editor does an excellent job at editing and I would call them again and again.

 Editorial Sample #1 for non-fiction/memoir/travelogue

 It is obvious that this is written by an educated, well traveled, fun spirited man, but there isn’t really a clue how old you are when you traveled to Guatemala.
 Also, the timeline on the entire manuscript can use help.
-I’m not sure when you arrived in Guatemala or when it was that you left.
+I’m not sure when you arrived in Guatemala

 Also, you’re not clear on why you’re there or the real purpose of the trip.
 In the beginning you state that you are traveling in order to be published (pg 8) but it’s never stated what you published (is it this manuscript?).
 Were you there to learn Spanish or to study architecture?
 I understand that you are a professor of architecture and went in search of the Garifuna and the Mayan sites but you never really cover any of this in the manuscript.
 You do tell the story of the hellish trips to the ruins but the rest of it focuses generally on Xela exclusively.